sfl0r3nz05/DistributedBchFWArchIoT/README.md

 the public key of their author, so the signs will be only verifiable if they are signed with the asocciated private key from the author.

+- Author dissappearance: When a vendor gets out the market, all the updates for their devices often get taken down or become otherwise unaccesible for devices that have not already obtained them.

+	With the use of a distributed network, we ensure that the updates already made available continue being so, while at least one vendor or copy of the ledger remains active withing the blockchain.
+Other authors may become able to provided updates for the device classes previously updated by that author, via a final update which contains the public key of the new author or by privately sharing the private key to the new author.
+This resposability inheritance may need to be more concretely detailed.

+- Denial of service: centralized architectures are more vulnerable to denial of service attacks.
+For a decentralizen network to be denied of providing its services, all the endpoints need to be simultaneosly attacked.
+While not imposible, it makes the attackers work more difficult.
+In the same way, a decentralized network may have an easier time attending multiple honest petitions, since it can distribute the workload between different nodes.

 ## Future Work